rust-lang/book/src/ch03-02-data-types.md

 | Byte (`u8` only) | `b'A'`        |

 So how do you know which type of integer to use?
-If you’re unsure, Rust’s defaults are generally good choices, and integer types default to `i32`: this type is generally the fastest, even on 64-bit systems.
+If you’re unsure, Rust’s defaults are generally good places to start: integer types default to `i32`.
 The primary situation in which you’d use `isize` or `usize` is when indexing some sort of collection.

 > ##### Integer Overflow
 >